Condo Remodel HOA Approval and Elevator Logistics in St. Petersburg: What Your Contractor Should Handle

 Ready to Plan Your Condo Remodel?

-Planning a condo remodel in downtown St. Pete or the beaches?
-Revolution handles the HOA paperwork, elevator scheduling, and neighbor communication so you don't have to.
-Request a consultation or call 727-888-6161 — we'll assess your building's specific requirements and map out a realistic plan.
+Planning a condo remodel in Downtown Condos or the beaches?
+Revolution Contractors handles the HOA paperwork, elevator scheduling, neighbor communication, and 4-story commercial unlimited GC license permitting so you don't have to.
+Request a consultation or call 727-888-6161.
+We'll assess your building's specific requirements and map out a realistic plan with weekly Time & Materials open-book budget reports.

-Learn more about our condo remodel services, explore our condo renovation cost guide to understand pricing, or read our downtown St. Pete condo remodel guide for high-rise-specific details.
+Learn more about our St. Pete condo remodel scope and pricing, explore our condo renovation cost guide to understand pricing line items, read our downtown St. Pete condo remodel guide for high-rise-specific details, or follow our step-by-step how-to renovate a condo guide for the full Pinellas process.